The Personal Services Regulation and Personal Services Standards establish minimum health and safety requirements for the personal services industry.

 - The Alberta Gazette, Part 2, January 31, 2020 - Alberta Regulation 1/2020 (PDF, 295 KB)

-- Specific COVID-19 Guidance for the Personal Services Sector is available at Biz Connect
+- COVID-19 Guidance for Personal Services

 Report injuries, infections or concerns about potential violations to Alberta Health Services.